stg-tud/MUBench/README.md

 # MUBench : A Benchmark for API-Misuse Detectors

-The MUBench dataset is an [MSR 2016 Data Showcase](http://2016.msrconf.org/#/data).
+The MUBench dataset is an [MSR 2016 Data Showcase](http://2016.msrconf.org/#/data) and an benchmarking pipeline for API-misuse detectors.
 Please feel free to [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann), if you have any questions.

 MuBench CI Status: [![MuBench CI Status](https://api.shippable.com/projects/570d22d52a8192902e1bfa79/badge?branch=master)](https://app.shippable.com/projects/570d22d52a8192902e1bfa79)